 Tips from the last two years of traveling especially in Asia.

-Many travel expectations are different than reality.
+Most travel expectations are different than reality.
 Leave some room for improv.
 Consider going in low season to some places.
 It might be cheaper, less crowded and easier to wing some booking.
 Use Lonely Planet, Instagram, & other guides to find places you want to see but don’t over commit.

 “If you see it, eat it.”
 Eat street food.
 Go with your gut on food safety but don’t over judge it.
 When ordering food remember that just because you order a “salad” doesn’t mean it will be a salad.
 This rule applies to EVERYTHING.